TryGhost/Ghost/ghost/portal/README.md

 ## Usage

-Add below script in your theme's `default.hbs` just before the end of body tag OR in the code injection footer in Ghost Admin.
+Portal can be enabled on any theme directly by adding the below script in your theme's `default.hbs` just before the end of body tag OR in the code injection footer in Ghost Admin.

 ```html
 <script defer src="https://unpkg.com/@tryghost/portal@latest/umd/portal.min.js" data-ghost="https://mymemberssite.com"></script>